How to Draw Bluey Family

 Final Thoughts

-Learning how to draw Bluey and her family is fun, creative, and easy with these steps.
+Learning how to draw Bluey family is fun, creative, and easy with these steps.
 From your first time coloring to being a mom coloring with your youngster, these guides may help steer the personality characters.
 Well, hurry up and grab your paper and pencils, and the fun starts!

 Begin with simple shapes (box body, box head; triangle ears).
 Put Dad and Mum on the sides, Bluey and Bingo in the middle, then add the faces, tails, and color.